rehierl/node-tree-outliner/3-1-0-design-2.md

 for the association of the section's first node (e.g. mark the section as being open).
 That is, either when entering or when exiting the sectioning node.
-Because of that, the first node of a section must be defined in terms of the structural relationship it has with the sectioning node.
+Because of that, the first node of a section must be defined in terms of the structural relationship that node has with the section's sectioning node.

-The very first node that could possibly be associated with a section is the first child of a sectioning node.
+The very first node that could possibly be associated with a section is the first child of the sectioning node.
 That is, because it is unreasonable to associate a sectioning node with its own section.
 All an algorithm would have to do in the case of such a sectioning node is to mark the declared section as being open when it is about to exit the sectioning node's enter event.

 **DEFINITION**
 A section will be referred to as a "type-1 section", if its scope begins with